 Research on post-acute cocaine withdrawal reports symptoms such as:3,8

 - Difficulty coping with stress and strong emotions.

 - Poor impulse control, with reckless behaviors.

 - Cravings for more cocaine.

-PAWS in Marijuana
+PAWS and Marijuana

 Though marijuana is not often associated with withdrawal, evidence suggests post-acute marijuana withdrawal symptoms arise after use ends.3 Sleep problems with abnormally strange dreams are the most significant post-acute marijuana withdrawal symptoms.3

 - Poor appetite.

 Like the symptoms of PAWS, the post-acute withdrawal syndrome timeline will differ based on a number of factors, with the substance used being the primary factor.3